 Katya joined Watsi on May 7th, 2015.
 Seven years ago, Katya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Katya's most recent donation traveled 1,900 miles to support Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.
+Katya's most recent donation traveled 8,300 miles to support Min, a 15-year-old boy from Burma, to fund internal fixation surgery.